 The last 12 hex digits of a UUID string represent the MAC address of the node.
 In some implementations (including the UUID generator on this site) a random MAC address is used instead of the node's actual MAC.

 MAC Address and creation time can be extracted using our UUID decode tool.
 MAC Addresses are unique to the computer generating them.
 By including a MAC address in the UUID you can be sure that two different computers will never generate the same UUID.
 Because MAC addresses are globally unique, version-1 UUIDs can be traced back to the computer that generated them.

 Version-2 is called "DCE security" UUIDs in RFC 4122.
-Further details are not provided in the official RFC so our implementation omits version-2.
-Version-2 specifications are, however, published by DCE.
+Version-2 specifications are published by DCE.
+Generate Version-2 UUIDs.